Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/-Sample---FT12.md

   On Windows, check **Device Manager → Ports (COM & LPT)**.

-- Make sure Node‑RED’s user is allowed to open the serial port:
+- Make sure Node-RED’s user is allowed to open the serial port:
   - Linux: add it to the `dialout` (or equivalent) group.
   - Windows: usually no extra permission is required.

-- Double‑check KNX polarity (KNX+ vs KNX‑) and that the bus power supply is within specification.
+- Double-check KNX polarity (KNX+ vs KNX-) and that the bus power supply is within specification.

 ---

-With these two examples you can choose whether to run KNX Ultimate directly on a **Raspberry Pi + KBerry HAT** or on a **PC with a USB‑to‑UART + FT1.2 board**, using the same Serial FT1.2 transport in the gateway configuration.
+With these two examples you can choose whether to run KNX Ultimate directly on a **Raspberry Pi + KBerry HAT** or on a **PC with a USB-to-UART + FT1.2 board**, using the same Serial FT1.2 transport in the gateway configuration.